 Birmingham Street Pocket Park, Yarraville

-Round 2 of Pocket park and dog park funding now open
+Pocket park and dog park round 2 funding is now closed

 For more information:

-This program will be open to all councils in metropolitan Melbourne to upgrade and improve facilities and infrastructure in existing parks and reserves.
-The Local Parks Program – Park Revitalisation Guidelines will be available for local councils soon.
+The program is now open to all councils in metropolitan Melbourne to upgrade and improve facilities and infrastructure in existing parks and reserves.